 Equifax Retirement Savings Plans.
 Equifax sponsors a U.S. tax qualified defined contribution plan, the Equifax Inc. 401(k) Plan, or the Plan.
 Beginning with the 2019 plan year, we provide a discretionary match of participants' contributions, up to five or six percent of employees eligible pay depending on certain eligibility rules under the Plan.
 Prior to the 2019 plan year, we also provided a discretionary direct contribution to certain eligible employees, the percentage of which was based upon an employee's credited years of service.
-Company contributions for the Plan during the twelve months ended December 31, 2021, 2020 and 2019 were \$34.5 million, \$31.8 million and \$26.9 million, respectively.
+Company contributions for the Plan during the twelve months ended December 31, 2022, 2021 and 2020 were \$38.1 million, \$34.5 million and \$31.8 million, respectively.

 Foreign Retirement Plans.
 We also maintain defined contribution plans for certain employees in Canada and Spain and meet certain compulsory contribution requirements to retirement funds for employees in Australia, the U.K. and Ireland.
-For the years ended December 31, 2021, 2020 and 2019, our contributions related to these plans were \$15.7 million, \$13.4 million, and \$13.9 million, respectively.
+For the years ended December 31, 2022, 2021 and 2020, our contributions related to these plans were \$15.0 million, \$15.7 million, and \$13.4 million, respectively.

 Deferred Compensation Plans.
-We maintain deferred compensation plans that allow for certain management employees and the Board of Directors to defer the receipt of compensation (such as salary, incentive compensation or shares payable under vested restricted stock units) until a later date based on the terms of the plans.
+We maintain deferred compensation plans that allow for certain management employees and the Board of Directors to defer the receipt of compensation (such as salary, incentive compensation or shares payable under vested restricted stock units and performance shares) until a later date based on the terms of the plans.
 The Company also makes contributions to the accounts of certain executives who are not eligible to participate in either of the Supplemental Retirement Plans.
 The benefits under our deferred compensation plans are guaranteed by the assets of a grantor trust which, through our funding, make investments in certain mutual funds.
 The purpose of this trust is to ensure, subject to the claims of the Company's creditors in the event of the Company's insolvency, the distribution of benefits accrued by participants of the deferred compensation plans, and to ensure full funding, upon a change in control, of the present value of accrued benefits payable to participants or beneficiaries under the plans.

 Annual Incentive Plan.
 We have a shareholder-approved Annual Incentive Plan, which is a component of our amended and restated 2008 Omnibus Incentive Plan, for certain key officers that provides for annual or long-term cash awards at the end of various measurement periods, based on the earnings per share, revenue and/or various other criteria over the measurement period.
-Our total accrued incentive compensation for all incentive plans included in accrued salaries and bonuses on our Consolidated Balance Sheets was \$147.3 million and \$149.0 million at December 31, 2021 and 2020, respectively.
+Our total accrued incentive compensation for all incentive plans included in accrued salaries and bonuses on our Consolidated Balance Sheets was \$45.5 million and \$147.3 million at December 31, 2022 and 2021, respectively.

 Employee Benefit Trusts.
 We maintain two employee benefit trusts for the purpose of satisfying obligations under the two Supplemental Retirement Plans.
-One of these trusts held 0.6 million shares of Equifax stock with a value, at cost, of \$5.9 million at December 31, 2021 and 2020, as well as cash, which was not material for both periods presented.
+One of these trusts held 0.6 million shares of Equifax stock with a value, at cost, of \$5.9 million at December 31, 2022 and 2021, as well as cash, which was not material for both periods presented.
 These employee benefits trust assets are dedicated to ensure the payment of benefits accrued under our Supplemental Retirement Plans, and to ensure full funding of the accrued benefits in case of a change in control, as defined in the trust agreements.
 The assets in these plan trusts which are recorded on our Consolidated Balance Sheets are subject to creditor's claims in case of insolvency of Equifax Inc.